 Nuclear fuel at Swedish nuclear power plants is reloaded every five years, fresh fuel is loaded and spent fuel from spent fuel pools is transported to interim storage.

-Spent nuclear fuel is mainly transported to the Clab storage facility in properly equipped SIGRID vessels.
+Spent nuclear fuel is mainly transported to the Clab storage facility in properly equipped SIGRID vessel.
 This vessel is specially designed to transport spent nuclear fuel; if it sinks, the canisters will be confined inside and will not affect the environment.

 Fuel assemblies are delivered in batches to Clab about twice a week.
 Clab workers have much more work after Oskarshamn NPP units 1 and 2 closed in 2017.
 Nevertheless, it should be noted that spent nuclear fuel is transported from the Oskarshamn NPP to the Clab Interim Storage Facility by vehicle, not by ship.
 This is because the plant is not far from the storage facility.